 Charles Lang Freer (1854-1919), purchased from Yamanaka & Company in 1903

 Freer Gallery of Art, gift of Charles Lang Freer in 1920

 Undated folder sheet note.
-Also see Original Kakemono and Makimono List, no. 1, pg.
-70, Freer Gallery of Art and Arthur M. Sackler Gallery Archives.
+Also see Original Kakemono Reserved List, pg.
+22, Freer Gallery of Art and Arthur M. Sackler Gallery Archives.
 The majority of Charles Lang Freer’s purchases from Yamanaka & Company were made at its New York branch.
 Yamanaka & Company maintained branch offices, at various times, in Boston, Chicago, London, Peking, Shanghai, Osaka, Nara, and Kyoto.
 During the summer, the company also maintained seasonal locations in Newport, Bar Harbor, and Atlantic City.

 See note 1.